 **In the event of a claim alleging a breach of the FPA code of Practice is submitted to the FPA or if it comes to the attention of the FPA that a member is making a claim about a packaging item, person or organisation that brings the FPA and / or any member or the wider packaging industry into disrepute, the following procedure will be implemented:

 - The matter will be reviewed by the FPA Board of Directors to determine whether a breach has occurred

-- If the complaint is upheld by the ASA the complainee’s membership will be terminated with immediate effect and details will be published on the FPA website.
+- If the complaint is upheld by the ASA and / or CMA the complainee’s membership will be terminated with immediate effect and details will be published on the FPA website.
 Terminating membership means all references to the FPA must be removed from the complainee’s website and stationery.

-- A company who has had its membership terminated may reapply for membership following the normal membership application procedure which requires all membership applications to be submitted to the membership for comment.
+A company which has had its membership terminated may reapply for membership following the normal membership application procedure which requires all membership applications to be submitted to the membership for comment.
 The FPA reserves the right to determine the eligibility of applications to join the FPA.

 Members shall encourage fair competition.
 Members will compete fairly in all the markets they serve.
 They will not enter into illegal arrangements nor engage in illegal concerted activities with their competitors or with others.
 Products will be described truthfully and accurately.
 Misleading stakeholders through deceptive acts or practice, false advertising or claims, misinterpretation of other members’ products or other unfair methods of competition are in conflict with this Code of Practice.

 Guidelines for FPA meetings and Events